Nemurenai Yoru wo Daite

 "Nemurenai Yoru wo Daite" (眠れない夜を抱いて) is the 4th single by Zard and released 5 August 1992 under B-Gram Records label.
 Zard made their first public debut with this song in TV program Music Station three times.
-The single debuted at #8 rank first week.
+The single peaked at #8 rank on the Oricon charts.
 It charted for 17 weeks and sold over 458,000 copies.
 The single entered into top 10 ranks for first time after debut single Good-bye My Loneliness.

 Track list

 All songs are written by Izumi Sakai.